SAP/gigya-android-sdk/sdk-core/README.md

 Business APIs are provided in order to give you an easier interface.
 If a more detailed and customized use is required, you can still use the generic Gigya.send interface for all request purposes.
 ```

+### Interruptions

+Some flows can be "interrupted" due to certain Site policies.
+For example, when trying to register but Two Factor Authentication is required - then an "interruption" can occur about "pending TFA registration"
+that will require the end user to setup a TFA method before being able to complete the registration flow.

+**Interruptions map:**
 The SDK's Business APIs are design to help to easily develop a friendly way to face and resolve those interruptions in order to get the end user
 logged in and still complying to the site's policies.